herrowna/digital-garden-jekyll-template/_notes/curiousity trails.md

 **📚 Personality Isn't Permanent by Benjamin Hardy**

-From that lesson, they learned to address safety concerns and fears to reduce resistance = maximise the flourishing of curiousity.
+From that lesson, they learned to address safety concerns and fears to reduce resistance, which in turn maximise the flourishing of curiousity.

 When we're comfortable, we have the luxury of experiencing discomfort.
 We are prepared to let go of the anchors of what we know, to welcome the tension of curiousity (re: abstraction layers).